ryanfiller/portfolio-svelte/src/content/blog/inktober-2020/index.md

       title: 'Outpost',
       alt: 'World of Warcraft Troll riding a raptor illustration',
       src: '/images/inktober-2020-15-outpost.jpg',
-      caption: `10/15/31 - I really had fun that summer my wifre got really into World of Warcraft.
+      caption: `10/15/31 - I really had fun that summer my wife got really into World of Warcraft.
 That one outpost was like constantly under attack by the Alliance.
 No ink again.`
     },
     {
       title: 'Rocket',